Are the Days of Blogging Long Gone?

 When blogging emerged as personal online journals or diaries in the early 1990’s, it soon became a huge hit, especially for creative types.
 It became one of their avenues to express their artistry and creativity by using words that were put together really well to convey a message engagingly.

-Some might be inclined to think that blogging is overrated, that it's just glorified writing.
+Some might be inclined to think that blogging is overrated; that it is just glorified writing.
 But it isn't.
 Tell that to millions of writers all over the world who practice the craft.

 Blogs in Many Forms and Formats

 Like any written art form, blogs fall under different categories.
-The most popular is lifestyle blogs that allow professional and amateur bloggers to create fun, meaningful, and engaging content that different people from different backgrounds find relevant to their lifestyles.
+The most popular is lifestyle blogs that allow professional and amateur bloggers to create helpful and engaging content that people from different backgrounds find relevant to their lifestyles.

 Blogs have become so popular and widespread today that chances are you've probably already read hundreds, if not thousands, of blogs already with all the time you've spent online, such as this article you're reading now.